Academic Calendar - 2025

 Return to top

-This course will provide a "behind the scenes" study of museums.
-By working with community partners, students will learn about collections management, conservation, funding strategies and fundraising, cultural policy, and graphic design for museums.
+This course provides a "behind the scenes" study of museums.
+Working with community partners, students learn about collections management, conservation, funding strategies and fundraising, cultural policy, and graphic design for museums.
 The course promotes experiential learning and provides vital transferable skills for students aiming to work in the cultural sector.

 Antirequisite(s): the former VAH 3383A/B/Y, the former VAS 3383A/B/Y.